akhealth/DevSecOpsMvp/Tests.md

 # Tests

-We run automated tests as a step in our CI build pipeline.
+We run automated tests for a project as a step in our CI build pipeline.
 Developers will also run these tests locally.

 ## Run Tests
 The Dotnet CLI provides `dotnet test`: